Gaylord Perry

-During a 22-year career, with most of its second half spent with losing teams, Perry compiled 314 wins; upon his retirement, he ranked third in major league history with 3,534 strikeouts. with his 690 games started placing him behind only Cy Young's 815.
+During a 22-year career, with most of its second half spent with losing teams, Perry compiled 314 wins; upon his retirement, he ranked third in major league history with 3,534 strikeouts and his 690 games started placing him behind only Cy Young's 815.
 His 5,350 innings pitched ranked fourth; he had been the first right-handed pitcher since the 1920s to surpass 5,000 innings.
-He was the last pitcher to throw 300 complete games, and was then the eighth-oldest pitcher ever to start a major league game.
+He was the last pitcher to throw 300 complete games and was then the eighth-oldest pitcher ever to start a major league game.
 Perry was elected to the Baseball Hall of Fame in 1991 in his third year of eligibility, a delay widely regarded as resulting from his career-long controversies.

 Early life

-Gaylord Perry was born in Williamston, North Carolina, and named after a close friend of his father's, who had died while having his teeth pulled.
+Gaylord Jackson Perry was born on September 15, 1938, in Williamston, North Carolina, and named after a close friend of his father's, who had died while having his teeth pulled.

 Gaylord was the son of Evan and Ruby Perry, who were farmers.
-Evan Perry had been a noted athlete.
+Evan had been a noted athlete.
 Gaylord grew up with his older brother Jim and younger sister Carolyn in Williamston and the small area of Farmlife, a populated place located within the Township of Griffins, a minor division of Martin County.
 Gaylord assisted his father with farming on their family's land in this area.
 Jim and Gaylord both began playing baseball with their father during their lunch break on the farm as youths.

 Gaylord attended Williamston High School, where he played football, basketball, and baseball.
 He was All-State as an offensive and defensive end as a sophomore and junior, before giving up football.
 In basketball, Gaylord and Jim helped Williamston to reach the state finals in Gaylord's first year.
 In his career at Williamston, Gaylord averaged nearly 30 points and 20 rebounds per game, as Williamston had a 94–8 record.
 He would turn down dozens of college basketball scholarship offers.

 In baseball, Perry initially was a third baseman as a freshman, and Jim was the pitcher for Williamston.
 However, near the end of Gaylord's first year, he began sharing pitching duties with Jim.
 In 1955 Williamston High won the North Carolina Class A state tournament, as the Perry brothers threw back-to-back shutouts to sweep the best-of-three finals.
-Gaylord had a 33–5 win-loss record in his high school career.
+Gaylord had a 33–5 win–loss record in his high school career.

 As a teenager, Perry played semi-professional baseball for the Alpine Cowboys in Alpine, Texas at Kokernot Field.
 Perry and his brother both attended Campbell University, where they played college baseball.